 Business Advisory Council

-The Business Advisory Council serves as an advisory body to the Dean of the College of Business Administration on many aspects of the College, its mission, and its programs.
+The Business Advisory Council serves as an advisory body to the Dean of the College of Business on many aspects of the College, its mission, and its programs.

-CBA Young Alumni Board
+COB Young Alumni Board

-Composed of CBA alumni who have graduated within the past 10 years, the Young Alumni Board (YAB) acts as a resource for the College by sponsoring and implementing programs that engage young alumni and support the College’s mission.
+Composed of COB alumni who have graduated within the past 10 years, the Young Alumni Board (YAB) acts as a resource for the College by sponsoring and implementing programs that engage young alumni and support the College’s mission.

 The URI Alumni Association is a great way to reconnect with your fellow alumni, network, and stay in touch with your University and the College of Business.
 Visit the URI alumni website and alumni calendar for upcoming programs, events, and ways of getting involved.